Text version of this lessonExpand

 What Cloudflare Email Routing Is Good For and Not Good For

-Cloudflare Email Routing is one of the best beginner-friendly options in 2026, but only if you understand its boundaries clearly.
+Cloudflare Email Routing is a beginner-friendly receiving option, but only if you understand its boundaries clearly.

 Key Boundaries of Cloudflare Email Routing